Northwest Passage (novel): Book 2

 With the help of Charles Townshend, Rogers is appointed governor of Michilimackinac over the objections of General Thomas Gage and Sir William Johnson, who had monopolized trade with the natives.
 When Towne finishes his series of paintings, he and Ann return with Rogers and Potter to Portsmouth in 1766.
 Rogers has arranged for several of his former Rangers to join the journey, including McNott (who lost a leg from the gunpowder explosion), Jonathan Carver, and James Tute; Elizabeth, Potter and Ann also accompany the group to Michilimackinac.
 Rogers expects to receive orders that permit him to appoint a deputy governor so that he can lead the search for the Northwest Passage himself, but such orders are not included with the authorization for the expedition, so the group leaves without Rogers (or Elizabeth, Potter and Ann), with Tute and a trader named Stanley Goddard in command.

 Because Towne has paid his own way to join the expedition, he is not under Tute's command, and he and McNott winter separately among the Yankton Dakota.
 In the spring, when they reunite with Tute, Goddard and Carver, they find that the rest of the group is out of supplies.
-Towne and McNott then learn that the other three have used their supplies to purchase a large parcel of land from the Dakota (which the Yankton Dakota inform McNott that the Dakota do not actually own, because it is contested by the Chippewa) and have abandoned their mission.
-McNott and Towne travel up the Missouri River on the route to the Northwest Passage without them, but a serious injury to McNott forces them to head back to Michilimackinac.
-When they arrive, in the spring of 1768, they learn that Charles Townshend has died, that Rogers has been arrested by Gage and Johnson for exceeding his authority, and that Ann has returned to England after Rogers tried to take improper liberties with her.
+Towne and McNott then learn that the other three have used their supplies to purchase a large parcel of land from the Dakota (which the Yankton Dakota inform McNott that the Dakota do not actually own, because it is contested by the Ojibwe) and have abandoned their mission.
+McNott and Towne travel up the Missouri River on the route to the Northwest Passage without them, but a serious injury to McNott forces them to turn back to Michilimackinac.
+When they arrive in the spring of 1768, they learn that Charles Townshend has died, that Rogers has been arrested by Gage and Johnson for exceeding his authority, and that Ann has returned to England after Rogers tried to take improper liberties with her.

-When the ice on the Great Lakes breaks, Towne, who realizes that he has fallen in love with Ann, returns to England himself, where he finds and marries Ann, who has just opened a one-woman play about life on the frontier.
+When the ice on the Great Lakes breaks, Towne realizes that he has fallen in love with Ann and returns to England himself, where he finds and marries Ann, who has just opened a one-woman play about life on the frontier.
 She has taken some of his sketches to a royal society that commissions him to paint a series of pictures based on native mythology.
-Rogers later returns to England after being acquitted at court-martial but is ill from his imprisonment and is soon placed in debtors' prison.
-At the end, Towne and Ann decide to return to America and side with the American Revolution, although they know Rogers has sided with the British.
+Rogers later returns to England after being acquitted at court-martial but is ill from his imprisonment and is soon sentenced to debtors' prison.
+At the end of the novel, Towne and Ann decide to return to North America and side with the rebels during the American Revolution, although they know Rogers has sided with the British.